LiberTEM/LiberTEM/docs/source/contributing.rst

 Type checking is currently quite lax and opt-in.
 See the file :code:`.mypy-checked` for the list of Python files that opt in.
 When adding new code, please consider adding new modules to the list.

+In addition to running mypy via tox, the files changed will also be checked via pre-commit.

 Docstrings
 ~~~~~~~~~~